Sebastian P.C. 524

 Sebastian P.C.
-524 is a 2022 Indian Telugu-language action thriller film written and directed by Balaji Sayyapureddy.
+524 is a 2022 Indian Telugu-language Crime thriller film written and directed by Balaji Sayyapureddy.
 The film stars Kiran Abbavaram and Nuveksha in the lead roles.
 The film is produced by Siddha Reddy B, Raju, Pramod under the banner Jovitha Cinemas.
 The film's soundtrack is composed by Ghibran and the editing is done by Viplav Nyshadam.
 The film was theatrically released on 4 March 2022.
 The film received negative reviews form critics on release.

 Plot

 Sebastian (Kiran Abbavaram) is a well-meaning youngster whose late mother (Rohini) is his world.
 Before she died, his mother asked him to safeguard his cop job securely by concealing the fact about his Night-blindness.

 Just as he gets posted in Madanapalle in Chittoor district, a young housewife named Neelima (Komalee Prasad) gets murdered.
-In this case the suspects are Dr.Chakravathy (Surya), Neelima's father in law who lusts on her and treats Seba for his night-blindness, Heli(Nuveksha) who loves Rahul but can't marry him because of there religion later marries Neelima because of that she owes to kill her but the fate turns out she became Seba's fiance, and Teja (Raja Vikram) who loves Neelima vice versa with Heli he is the best friend of Seba.
+In this case the suspects are Dr.Chakravathy (Surya), Neelima's father in law who lusts on her and treats Seba for his night-blindness, Heli(Nuveksha) who loves Rahul a NRI but can't marry him because of there religion later marries Neelima because of that she owes to kill her but the fate turns out she became Seba's fiance, and Teja (Raja Vikram) who loves Neelima because of caste differences they drops from their relationship and he is the best friend of Seba.
 All the 3 knows his condition.

 Sebastian is assigned night duty to protect evidence in the murdered house.
 But, the suspects take advantage of him to destroy the evidence.
 Sebastian gets suspended but later manages to trap the people and arrest them.
 However due to fear of losing his job if the suspects reveal his night-blindness, he releases them and the case is closed.
-Sebastian later regrets his decision and suffers because the criminal is still walking free.
+Sebastian later regrets his decision and suffers because of him the criminal is still walking free.

 Two years later he finds a minor clue which is a rare poison which aborts of pregnant women.
 Later Sebastian manages to trap the criminal who happened to be the Neelima's lover and his best friend Teja. he killed her because he forced Neelima to leave her husband Rahul and marry him in that process Neelima became pregnant of Rahul's child after knowing this Teja decided to abort her child for that he gives a poisoned cake which aborts a pregnant but the dosage became high and Neelima also died in the course of events.
-While arresting Rakesh reveals his night blindness to the higher officials but they supports Sebastian and offers promotion but Sebastian rejects the promotion and resigns his job and decides to leave according to his concise and marries Heli.
+While arresting, Teja reveals his night blindness to the higher officials, but they support Sebastian and offer promotion but Sebastian rejects the promotion and resigns his job and decides to leave according to his concise and marries Heli who is now reformed.